 What is “Buzkashi” and how is it played?
 I’ve had the privilege of witnessing a number of games of Buzkashi and in addition to sharing some of my favorite photos from these experiences, I’d also like to explain the rules of Buzkashi as best I understand them.

 Buzkashi (pronounced “booz-ka-shee”) is a popular Central Asian game that has been around for centuries and yet surprisingly few people in the west have ever heard of it.

-It’s a traditional game on horseback where a headless goat carcass is the ball and both players and spectators are at risk of serious injury.
-This is Buzkashi (pronounced “booz-ka-shee”), one of the most fascinating sports you’ll ever witness.
+It’s a traditional game on horseback where a headless goat carcass is the “ball” and both players and spectators are at risk of serious injury.
+It’s one of the most fascinating sports you’ll ever see.

 Check out the video below for a short introduction and give it a thumbs-up if you enjoy!

 Don’t miss the rest of this season!
 Subscribe to FarWestChina on YouTube.

 The game of Buzkashi seems to have originated in Afghanistan where it is still the country’s national sport.

 Legend has it that the game was first invented centuries ago when Afghan tribes would gallop up on horseback to steal a rival tribe’s goats from their flock.
 Both defensive and offensive strategies were used which developed into a formalized game whose rules are to this day a bit mysterious.

 The game migrated across Central Asia where it has been adopted by a number of different ethnic groups including the Kazakh, Tajik, Kyrgyz and many more.